precision-sustainable-ag/Field-AnnotationPipeline/src/utils/cvat_scripts/Readme.md

    Randomly selects images for each species from long-term storage and copies them to a structured directory.

 2. **Manual Step**
-   After running the acquire script, **manually select 5 good cutout images** for each species before proceeding.
+   After running the acquire script:
+   - If enough cutouts exists: **manually select 5 good cutout images and masks** for each species and then proceed to next step.
+   - If cutouts do not exists: run the segmentation pipeline to get the cutouts and then proceed to next step.

 3. **`package_cvat.py`**
    Packages the selected images and their masks into a CVAT-compatible zipped dataset.